FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 12/6/2020 - Added the Grabbing of the Second Wobble Goal to Main Autonomous and Began Testing Main Autonomous for Upcoming Scrimmage.

 - 12/8/2020 - Updated Side Autonomous Code for New Magazine and Shooter.
-Began Testing anf Tuning the Main Autonomous for Upcoming Scrimmage.
+Began Testing and Tuning the Main Autonomous for Upcoming Scrimmage.
 Also, Began PID Control
 Programming.

 - 12/12/2020 - Updated Autonomous Programs and Post-Scrimmage Bug Fixes.
 We Hope to Get Main Auto Working for NC Scrimmage.